 1981: 15 teenagers graduate from the first Teen Life Skill Program, where they learn about education, sexuality, and family relationships and jobs.

 1986: St. Christopher House opens the Meeting Place Adult Drop-in at 761 Queen St. West.
 The following year, the program expands to five afternoons a week with social and recreational activities, special evening events and crisis information for more than 700 adults.

-2000: St. Christopher House merges with Parkdale Focus, bringing new initiatives including the New Hope Drop-In for adults (currently Parkdale Meeting Place), which helps newcomer families with young children navigate various services such as daycare, school and community health centres.
+2000: St. Christopher House merges with Parkdale Focus, bringing new initiatives including the New Hope Drop-In for adults, which provided support for newcomer families with young children navigate various services such as daycare, school and community health centres.

 2008: The House supports the production of the Many Rivers To Cross Concert at North York Memorial Hall, with artists such as Jackie Richardson highlighting the contributions of Black Canadians.